-Once your baby's movements are well established (usually by week 28), some doctors recommend keeping track of all those little punches, jabs, and kicks to make sure your baby is still developing normally.
-There isn't any real scientific evidence to prove whether this method is a good indicator of the baby's well-being, so check with your health care provider to see what he or she recommends.
+Once your baby's movements are well established (usually by week 28), some doctors recommend keeping track of all those little punches, jabs, and kicks to make sure your baby is still developing the way they should.
+This is known as a fetal movement assessment, fetal kick count, or fetal movement counting.

 Obstetricians recommend moms do fetal movement counts.
 While reduced movements or counts done at home can be worrisome, they may not be reliable.
 If you feel your baby is moving or kicking less often than normal, contact your doctor.

 Counting is a lot harder when you have twins.
 You may not be able to tell which baby is moving.
 Even so, many doctors recommend it as a way to keep track.

 If you are counting, it helps to chart your baby's kicks so that you can keep track of your baby's normal patterns of movement.
 To count movements, pick a time when your baby is usually most active (often, this is right after you've eaten a meal).
 Get into a comfortable position either sitting down in a comfortable chair or lying on your side.
 If you lie down, lie on your left side, so your baby will have better circulation.

 Opinion varies as to how to count your baby's movements, but the American College of Obstetricians and Gynecologists recommends noting the time it takes for your baby to make 10 movements.
 You should feel at least 10 movements within a 2-hour period.